PX4/PX4-user_guide/en/ros/ros2_offboard_control.md

 The example starts sending setpoints, enters offboard mode, arms, ascends to 5 metres, and waits.
 While simple, it shows the main principles of how to use offboard control and how to send vehicle commands.

-It has been tested on Ubuntu 20.04 with ROS2 Foxy and PX4 `main` after PX4 v1.13.
+It has been tested on Ubuntu 20.04 with ROS 2 Foxy and PX4 `main` after PX4 v1.13.

 :::warning
 *Offboard* control is dangerous.